Sunday, October 23, 2016

 The original mirror, with buffalo horns, from Theodore Roosevelt's Elkhorn

-Ranch reflects the image of the three men that used the mirror daily in the
+Ranch reflects the image of the three men who used the mirror daily in the

 North Dakota ranch during the mid-1880s. (l-r) Theodore Roosevelt, Wilmot